midnxghtpulse/midnxghtpulse/README.md

 ## about me

-i like understanding how things work, finding patterns in messy data, and turning analysis into something useful. outside of data, i'm really into mobas, basketball, the witcher and tabletop rpgs, especially d&d.
+i like understanding how things work, finding patterns in messy data, and turning analysis into something useful. outside of data, i'm really into cats, mobas, basketball, the witcher and tabletop rpgs, especially d&d.

 currently learning, building projects and trying to get better at python, sql, power bi and everything in between!